CEmahdi/Firstrepository/README.md

-# Firstrepository
+Firstrepository
-Server code for multiple discussion
+this code is about latary game in Russia this code have Server and Client for discution between people and Server